kvyatkovskys/KVKFlowCoordinators/README.md

 ## Usage for SwiftUI
 - Import `KVKFlowCoordinators`.
 - Create an entities with type of navigation (for ex. `enum SheetType: FlowTypeProtocol`).
 - Create a coordinator that inherits from the`FlowCoordinator` base class if you want to use `.sheet`, `.navigationDestination`, `.fullScreenCover`.
-Or use a specific coordinator class `SheetCoordinator, LinkCoordinator, CoverCoordinator, SheetAndLinkCoordinator, SheetAndCoverCoordinator, LinkAndCoverCoordinator`.
+- Or use a specific coordinator class `SheetCoordinator, LinkCoordinator, CoverCoordinator, SheetAndLinkCoordinator, SheetAndCoverCoordinator, LinkAndCoverCoordinator`.
 - Create a `ViewModel` if you need.
 - Create a `CoordinatorView` with the created coordinator.

 To work with navigationLink use `.navigationDestination(for: NavigationLinkType.self)`.
-The `.navigationDestination(item: $item)` doesn't work.
+_`.navigationDestination(item: $item)` doesn't work._

 ```swift